Star Trek: Discovery season 4 gets the green-light. Production begins in November.

 Just one day removed from the third season premiere, CBS released a video on Friday announcing the start of production on the fourth season of Discovery will begin on November 2nd.

-You can watch the video, featuring series stars Sonequa Martin-Green, Doug Jones, executive producers and co-showrunners Alex Kurtzman and Michelle Paradise, embedded below.
+The video features series’ stars Sonequa Martin-Green, Doug Jones, executive producers and co-showrunners Alex Kurtzman and Michelle Paradise.

 “I am so excited to be back on set,” Martin-Green said in the video.
 “It’s going to be great to see everybody and I think we’re going to really love on each other.
 I’m so excited to be giving you a season four,” she added.